sergiocarracedo/blog/source/_posts/instagram-rbg.md

 There are a lot of blue ones if you think of the sea and the skies, but all those pictures would be similar.

-I you like this idea (different Instagram account based in color), please follow them:
+If you like this idea (different Instagram accounts based in color), please follow them:

 Red: https://www.instagram.com/sergiocarracedo.red/
 Green: https://www.instagram.com/sergiocarracedogreen/